 You can use the Robinhood trading platform easily on the web page or you can download the mobile app.
 Having easy access on your phone is important for hands-on investors.

 Who is Robinhood Best For?

 Robinhood is very popular with anyone new to investing and has been since they opened up shop.
-The mobile app is easy to use and a free stock for signing up is a great starting point for newbies.
+The mobile app is easy to use and a Robinhood free stock for signing up is perfect for you!

 As an added bonus, Robinhood has added fractional shares to their site to entice investors.
 This means that all the money in your trading app is put to good use, you can buy part of a stock with whatever you have in your account.
 It’s a big draw from those who don’t want uninvested cash in their account.

 In addition to fractional shares, their new DRIP program allows customers to reinvest dividends into the stock or ETF.
 It’s really simple to set up as well, as all you need to do is:

 - Scroll to the Dividend Reinvestment section